Gogo1951/Groupie/README.md

 ### :gem:  **KEY FEATURES**

-:one:  Quickly find the groups you actually want to be in.
+* Quickly find the groups you actually want to be in.
 You can filter groups by group-size, loot rules type, language, and more.
 Groupie is smart enough to hide dungeons out of your level range, and heroics or raids that you're already saved to.

-:two:  One-click ability to share your character's role, key stats, and relevant achievement link with the group's leader.
+* One-click ability to share your character's role, key stats, and relevant achievement link with the group's leader.
 For group leaders, this means no more context-less "wants to join" pop-ups from the Blizzard LFG Tool, or random "inv" responses to your posts.

-:three:  Coming Soon!
+* Coming Soon!
 Ability to Send Your Character Sheet in a Message.
 You'll be able to virtually inspect Groupie users from anywhere in the world before you invite them to your PUG.

-:four:  Coming Soon!
+* Coming Soon!
 Global Friends & Ignore List, & optional ability to Auto-Respond to Friends and Guildies when they post groups that you are interested in.

-Screenshots : TODO
+* Screenshots : TODO

 <br>